OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-vRO-plugin.rst

    -  **Connection name**—a unique name to identify the connection

-   -  **Controller host**—host name of the TF Connector
+   -  **Controller host**—host name of the OpenSDN Connector

-   -  **Controller port**—port used to access the Tungsten Fabric Controller
+   -  **Controller port**—port used to access the OpenSDN Controller

    |Figure 8: Controller Tab|

-4. Click the :guilabel:`Credentials` tab and enter the following credentials to manage the Tungsten Fabric Controller:
+4. Click the :guilabel:`Credentials` tab and enter the following credentials to manage the OpenSDN Controller:

-   -  **User name**—user name to access the Tungsten Fabric Controller
+   -  **User name**—user name to access the OpenSDN Controller

-   -  **User password**—password to access the Tungsten Fabric Controller
+   -  **User password**—password to access the OpenSDN Controller

    -  **Authentication server**—URL of the authentication server